ChasarooniZ/pf2e-trigger-animations-collection/CONTRIBUTING.md

 - Your trigger's file name must be a sluggified version of the animation name (you can do the following in the fvtt console to get it `game.pf2e.system.sluggify("Name Here")`)
 - Each trigger must apply to 1 source (with some exceptions in specific cases IE legacy vs OGL versions).
 If the animations would be the same use the call animation node to call the source animation
 - You must follow the quality guidelines below using the `Quality` node to section off your animation (This is explicitly strictly enforced for anything with persistent animations or those with exceptionally taxing animations)
+- Animations files that are patreon only should have a `Jb2a Free` backup option, it doesn't have to be great, but one should exist
 - Your description should include a description of anything extra the animation does (IE if the animation moves a token etc.)
 - There should be no functional components (IE effects added, damage applied etc.) to any animations with the exception of those like the case described above
 - Sort your animation in the proper folder, creating a new one if there's no folder that fits the animation